Boris Korneev (serial killer)

-Boris Korneev (Бори́с Корне́евёв; 1929 or 1930 – 1968), known as The Strongman Killer, was a Soviet serial killer.
+Boris Korneev (Бори́с Корне́ев; 1929 or 1930 – 1968), known as The Strongman Killer, was a Soviet serial killer.

 Biography

 Before the murders

 The exact date and place of birth of Korneev is unknown (it is known that in 1968 he was 38 years old).
 He was distinguished by great physical strength and worked as a circus performer, juggling heavy weights and receiving ovations on the stage.
 At one point, however, he tore a tendon, abruptly ending his circus career.
 Despite this, Korneev still desired fame and was looking for ways to stay in the spotlight.

 He began to write in Moscow newspaper announcements' want ads.
 Three women immediately responded to the announcements - Irina Schelkunova, Natalya Delyagina and Yulia Trofimova, the youngest being the 18-year-old Natalya Delyagina.
 As a child, she lived with her stepmother Galina, as her father had died when she was 13.
 After that, Galina kept Delyagina in sexual slavery: she asked local men to help her with the housework, then plied her stepdaughter with alcohol and forced her to have sex with the men who provided the services.
 Delyagina felt a great sense of shame and hated her stepmother, but did not tell anyone about her position, being completely under Galina's control.
 When she turned 18, Delyagina responded to the acquaintanceship announcement left by Korneev.
 Another woman, Yulia Trofimova, was divorced and with one daughter, Oksana, from her ex-husband.
 Trofimova was happy in her relationship with Korneev, considering him her protector.